Tiny-Foxes/SM5-Arduino-Lighting/README.md

 ![Shift register wiring diagram](/Wiring-ShiftRegisters.png)

-[This page also has the **game-specific mappings** for the Player gameplay lights](https://github.com/stepmania/stepmania/blob/master/src/arch/Lights/LightsDriver_SextetStream.md#bit-meanings), as well as more info on what other lights in SM can be mapped to LEDs via this code.
+[This StepMania Wiki page has the **game-specific mappings** for the Player gameplay lights](https://github.com/stepmania/stepmania/blob/master/src/arch/Lights/LightsDriver_SextetStream.md#bit-meanings), as well as more info on what other lights in SM can be mapped to LEDs via this code.

 By default, the code outputs data to 4 shift registers: 1 per player for gameplay buttons (like arrow panel lights on a DDR cab), 1 for cabinet lighting, and 1 for the bass light (with tons of extra pins if you want to mod the code to control even *more* lights).